-The release of “Wonder Woman 1984” helped HBO Max claim the lion's share of new streaming video-on-demand (SVoD) subscribers in the U.S. during the last quarter of 2020, according to the latest research from Kantar.
+The release of “Wonder Woman 1984” helped HBO Max claim the lion's share of new subscription video-on-demand (SVoD) subscribers in the U.S. during the last quarter of 2020, according to the latest research from Kantar.
 However, Disney+ took the top spot for the year.

 Other findings from our Entertainment on Demand service included: